Kyiv mourns after deadliest attack in a year kills 31 people in Ukraine, including 5 children

 Russia’s Defense Ministry said Friday that air defenses shot down 60 Ukrainian drones overnight.
 More than half were destroyed over Russia’s Belgorod region on the country’s border with Ukraine, it said.
 Belgorod Gov. Vyacheslav Gladkov said that one person was injured.

 The Ukrainian air force, meanwhile, said Friday it downed 44 out of 72 Russian drones fired overnight.
-There were no immediate reports on casualties or damage.
+There were no immediate reports of casualties or damage.

 Katie Marie Davies in Manchester, England, contributed.